torresjeff/go-feature-lab-server/README.md

-# Feature Lab server
+# Feature Lab Server
-Backend for Go Feature Lab, a feature flag solution for Go.
+Feature Lab Server is the backend for Feature Lab, a feature flag solution in Go.

 Run the server:
 ```shell